Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 </details>

-<details> <Summary>pH shift over time</Summary>
+<details> <Summary>Event-based pH shift</Summary>

-### pHShiftOverTime
+### EventBasedpHShift

-Information about the pH value in the system, if there is a time dependent pH shift.
+If the pH is changed during the course of the reaction or there is an event-based change, this must be documented precisely.

 - __pH_beginning__
   - Type: posfloat
   - Description: The initial pH, prior to the start of the reaction, should be specified.

-- __pH_end__
+- __pH_after_event__
   - Type: posfloat
-  - Description: The final pH after completion of the reaction should be specified.
+  - Description: The pH that is present after a specific event has occurred.

+- __event_description__
+  - Type: string
+  - Description: Information regarding the event that caused the pH change.
+In the case of a fed-batch reaction protocol, this event can also be the planned adjustment of the pH value to another specific value based on     the current progress of the reaction process.

 - __pH_at_XY__
   - Type: posfloat